WEREMSOFT/raylib-wiki-fork/Compile-for-Raspberry-Pi.md

 To build your raylib game for Raspberry Pi you need to download raylib git repository and install some dependencies. raylib already comes with ready-to-use makefiles to compile source code and examples.

+### Supported Devices

+Right now, we only support the [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) OS on Raspberry Pi 2 & 3 devices.

 ### Installing dependencies